What are the biggest exports of USA and to what countries?

 In 2017, the U.S. international trade touched $5.231 trillion, this includes the total export and import of goods and services.
-The total U.S. exports were $2.331 trillion and, total imports were $2.900 trillion.
+The total exports of USA were $2.331 trillion and, total imports were $2.900 trillion.

 The United States is the world’s second-largest exporter of goods and services after China but is also the largest importer.
 The United States has been facing a high trade deficit, and therefore the present administration is in the process of implementing protectionist measures to reduce the trade deficit.